 These were rather large pocket radios measuring 5.5″ high, 3.5″ wide, and 1.5″ deep and they weigh 15.5 ounces without batteries.
 Their initial purchase price in 1955 was high at $75.00 and the price remained that until 1959 when the price was reduced to $59.95.

 One of the nice features about collecting Zenith Royal 500’s is the fact that they all use penlight (AA) batteries that are easily found today and most still function well after almost 50 years.
 So you can still enjoy listening to them.
 Many other early transistor manufacturers used cells that are either expensive or obsolete today, or have “stopped working” so those radios now are good only for display.
 For the collectors who enjoy taking a step back in time while listening to their classic, I recommend that you choose a Zenith Royal 500.
 After all, why not get the top of the line?
 They are fairly easy to find in good operating condition and reletively inexpensive to obtain.
-An average example of most models can easily be found on ebay for between $30 – $60.
+An average example of most of these models can be found on ebay for between $30 – $60.

 In the pages that follow, I will share with you some of the examples I have been able to collect and the information I was able to gather about the Royal 500 line.
 Just click on one of the links below to start your tour.
 Once inside, remember to click on a photo to enlarge it, then click again to make it life sized.
-Enjoy!
-Gary